-Any litter that has even one parent who is only registered as a Miniature with IMASC, MASCA
+Any litter that has even one parent who is only registered as a Miniature with IMASC or MASCA

-or NAMASCUSA, is only eligible for registration as a Miniature regardless of their size as an
+is only eligible for registration as a Miniature regardless of their size as an adult.

 Please make sure you know your needs when purchasing an aussie or mini aussie.
 If you want